MFCo/babel-plugin-css-generator-react-components/README.md

 # **babel-plugin-css-generator-react-components**

-Write styles in your React Component, and get the component styled with .css files automatic generated
+Write styles in your React Component, and get the component styled with .css files automatic generated.
+We support nested definitions.

+Before the output we use Autoprefix, and PostCSS-nested.

+You can see in the following example how to make nested classes references.

+The main advantage in using our plugin is that you don't need to write classNames, or to be afraid about your CSS' classes names.
 ## Example

 The following input: